eqsoft/seb2/README.md

 Standalone Browser Component of Safe-Exam-Browser
 =================================================

 This is the core browser component for Safe-Exam-Browser.
-For SEB binary releases please go to http://www.safeexambrowser.org
+For SEB binary releases please refer to http://www.safeexambrowser.org

 Refactored seb: